chukharev/520/README.md

 There will be six module assessments, each worth 10% of the final grade.
 At the end of the semester, your **lowest-scoring module assessment will be dropped**, and your five highest scores will contribute to the 50% module-assessment portion of your final grade.

 Each module assessment will also include an **optional take-home coding component**.
-This component will provide an opportunity to implement the algorithm or computational method covered in the module and apply it to a linguistic dataset or problem.
+This component will provide an opportunity to implement the computational representation, algorithm, or  method covered in the module and apply it to a linguistic dataset or problem.
 Completion of the coding component is not required and will not negatively affect your grade if you choose not to complete it.

 Successful completion of the coding component may earn **bonus points** that can be used to improve your overall course grade.
 Additional instructions and the number of available bonus points will be provided with each assessment.